 The laboratory drying oven is designed to remove moisture from the oven chamber as quickly as possible so the specimens can be dried.
 The drying oven process introduces fresh dry air into the chamber while simultaneously expelling warm moist air, enabling the specimens to dry quickly.

-CONTROLS' laboratory ovens models are produced with full stainless steel internal and external linings, 60 mm thick insulation, fast heat up, easy to read digital control, and forced convection airflow for uniform temperature throughout the oven chamber, making them ideal for soil, aggregates, and asphalt testing.
+CONTROLS’ laboratory oven models are produced with full stainless steel internal and external linings, 60 mm thick insulation, fast heat up, easy-to-read digital control, and forced convection airflow for uniform temperature throughout the oven chamber, making them ideal for soil, aggregates, and asphalt testing.
 All ovens are inspected to ensure that they meet the required standards.